-Site Specific Incentives
+Site Specific Incentives Local Incentive Tools

-When a development or redevelopment project achieves or delivers the targeted outcomes defined in this document, a site specific incentive may be granted in addition to traditional incentives at the base level amount.
-These site specific incentives are intended to encourage development projects that have extraordinary qualifications or needs and return on investment.
-The amount of incentive granted will be negotiated based upon the merits of the project.
+When a development or redevelopment project achieves or delivers the targeted outcomes defined in this document, a local site specific incentive tool may be granted in addition to traditional incentives at the base level amount.
+These local site specific incentives are intended to encourage development projects that have extraordinary qualifications or needs and return on investment.
+The amount of incentive granted will be_negotiated based upon the merits of the project.